 Sunday – WordCamp London 2016

 Sunday was the second and final day of the event packed with more exciting sessions.
-Along with few panel talks, I managed to attend few more sessions from speakers including Petya Raykovska, Dmitry Mayorov, Taco Verdonschot, Tom Greenwood, and Alex Denning.
+Along with few panel talks, I managed to attend few more sessions with speakers including Petya Raykovska, Dmitry Mayorov, Taco Verdonschot, Tom Greenwood, and Alex Denning.

 You can see images of those speakers and several others in the gallery from Sunday below.